How to prepare for your outdoor family photoshoot in London

 Here are a few tips I always share as part of my family photoshoot styling guide:

-• Coordinate, don’t match — pick a palette of 2–3 colours that work well together and mix them across the family’s outfits.
+Coordinate, don’t match — pick a palette of 2–3 colours that work well together and mix them across the family’s outfits.
+Avoid everyone wearing the same colour (or different shades of the same colour), or the same type of outfit (e.g. shirt + chinos).

-• Think about layers — cardigans, shawls, or light jackets can be added or removed depending on the weather and add variety to your images.
+Think about layers — cardigans and jackets/coats can be added or removed depending on the weather and add variety to your images.
+In the colder months, accessories like hats and scarves can add visual interest (and warmth).

-If you’ve booked with me, I’ll send over my full styling guide ahead of your session with more examples and links to some of my favourite shops for families.
+If you’ve booked with me, I’ll send over my styling moodpboard ahead of your session to help you put together the outfits.
 I also offer a client wardrobe for mums and small babies — filled with soft, timeless pieces that photograph beautifully and feel effortless to wear.

 4. Preparing your children

-The best family sessions in Richmond Park happen when children feel excited and involved.
+The best family photoshoots in London happen when children feel excited and involved.
 A few ideas:

 When children feel free to play and explore, the photographs come alive.